A semi-discrete large-time behavior preserving scheme for the augmented Burgers equation: Abstract

 \section{Abstract}

 In this paper we analyze the large-time behavior of the augmented Burgers equation.
 We first study the well-posedness of the Cauchy problem and obtain $L^1$-$L^p$ decay rates.
-The asymptotic behavior of the solution is obtained by showing that the convolution term $K*u_{xx}$ behaves as $u_{xx}$ for large times.
-Then, we propose a semi-discrete numerical scheme that preserves this asymptotic behavior, by introducing two corrector factors in the discretization of the non-local term.
+The asymptotic behavior of the solution is obtained by showing that the influence of the convolution term $K*u_{xx}$ is the same as $u_{xx}$ for large times.
+Then, we propose a semi-discrete numerical scheme that preserves this asymptotic behavior, by introducing two correcting factors in the discretization of the non-local term.
 Numerical experiments illustrating the accuracy of the results of the paper are also presented.